 If the deceased, or a person interested in the residue of the Estate, has by their conduct, caused the litigation to occur, the costs of a party unsuccessfully contesting the Will may be ordered out of the Estate.

 The one exception to the principles stated above is where the Will is unsuccessfully challenged on the basis of fraud or undue influence (see Challenging a Will) and there were no reasonable grounds for the challenge.
 In these circumstances, the Court rarely orders that the unsuccessful parties' legal costs be paid by the Estate, which means the unsuccessful parties will have to pay their own legal costs.

 If you are contemplating contesting a Will or challenging a Will, or you are an Executor who is faced with defending a Will, you should always seek legal advice before taking action so you can determine whether your legal costs are likely to be paid by the Estate.
-Contact our Contested Wills & Estates Team on 1800 707 222 or send us a message using the form on the bottom of this page and we'll be able to advise you on this issue during your free appraisal.
+Contact our Contested Wills & Estates Team or send us a message using the form on the bottom of this page and we'll be able to advise you on this issue during your free appraisal.